IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 3.71.5 Security Considerations

-Authorization Client and Authorization Server that support with this transaction shall fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], including:
+Authorization Client and Authorization Server that support this transaction shall fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], including:

 - All HTTP transactions shall be secured by using TLS or equivalent transport security (e.g., ATNA Option STX: HTTPS IUA).